loyjoy/academy/basic/design/publish/publish.md

 To post your chatbot directly into an Instagram Story, simply copy and paste the appropriate link into the Swipe-Up link.

-To integrate the experience into Facebook, enter the provided URL as Webhook subscription URL in Facebook Developer and fill out the  necessary fields.

-To integrate the experience in WhatsApp Business API, enter the provided URL as Webhook URL in a Docker-hosted WhatsApp Business API and fill out the necessary fields.
+To integrate the experience into Facebook or in WhatsApp Business API, enter the provided URL as Webhook subscription URL in Facebook Developer or in a Docker-hosted WhatsApp Business API and fill out the necessary fields.

 If you have any questions or problems with other channels, please contact the LoyJoy Team.